Gamera Rebirth: Production

-Seshita approved the offer for the Netflix series partially because Kadokawa approved his request to focus on kaiju battles which he couldn't achieve in the Godzilla anime trilogy.
+Seshita approved the offer for the Netflix series partially because Kadokawa approved his request to focus on kaiju battles which he couldn't achieve in the Godzilla anime trilogy (due to the policies set by Toho).
 He originally prepared fighting scenes twice or five times more than actual ones, including more diverse abilities and characteristics of kaiju, however he had to cut them due to budget and schedule, and noted the difficulty to insert kaiju battles in every episode due to budgetary constraints.
-One of policies for battle scenes was not to depict human casualties by Gamera, therefore such depictions were avoided during Gamera's appearances in early episodes in Tokyo; Gamera arrived at Tokyo after most evacuations were completed, and he threw Gyaos and Jiger at open areas without people (Showa Memorial Park in the first episode, and a riverbed of Tama River in the second episode).
-This direction was also effective to reduce production costs.
-Seshita also highlighted the concept of "children, who have been protected by Gamera, in return protect Gamera".
+The aforementioned direction to avoid casualties by Gamera was also effective to reduce production costs by limiting destructions of urban areas.